With wild rides and grapples, Mongolia celebrates muscular past

 “Coming first in a horse race at Naadam makes my family happy, and for me that’s the most important thing about the festival.”

-Naadam centres around the three “men’s sports” of horse racing, wrestling and archery, which have been practiced for centuries as intrinsic parts of nomadic life.
+Naadam centers around the three “men’s sports” of horse racing, wrestling and archery, which have been practiced for centuries as intrinsic parts of nomadic life.

 Nearby, wrestlers in cloth underpants and jackets covering their arms and shoulders lumber into a small stadium, where, arms outstretched, they perform a slow, almost balletic dance to display their physical prowess.